cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 At its core, NumPy is a container for n-dimensional data.
 Typically, 1-dimensional data is called an array and 2-dimensional data is called a matrix.
-Beyond 2-dimenions would be considered a multidimensional array.
-Examples where you'll encounter these dimenions may include:
+Beyond 2-dimensions would be considered a multidimensional array.
+Examples, where you'll encounter these dimensions, may include:

-* 1 Dimensional: time series data such as audio, stock prices, or a single observation in a dataset.
+* 1 Dimensional: time-series data such as audio, stock prices, or a single observation in a dataset.
 * 2 Dimensional: connectivity data between network nodes, user-product recommendations, and database tables.
-* 3+ Dimensional: network latency between nodes over time, video (RGB+time), and version controlled datasets.
+* 3+ Dimensional: network latency between nodes over time, video (RGB+time), and version-controlled datasets.

 All of these data can be placed into NumPy's array object, just with varying dimensions.

 ## Data Types: The Basic Building Blocks

-Before we delve into arrays and matrices, we will start off with the most basic element of those: a single value.
+Before we delve into arrays and matrices, we will start with the most basic element of those: a single value.
 NumPy can represent data utilizing many different standard datatypes such as uint8 (an 8-bit **u**signed **int**eger), float64 (a 64-bit